-Despite some recent high-profile disasters, flying remains one of the safest forms of transport and the EU’s accident rate is lower than in the rest of the world.
+Flying remains one of the safest forms of transport, and the EU’s accident rate is lower than in the rest of the world.
 However, it cannot automatically be assumed that such performance will continue, as global air traffic is forecast to double over the next 20 years.
-In addition, new technologies, such as unmanned aircraft (drones), are also appearing in European skies, which require adaption of the current regulatory framework.
+New technologies, such as unmanned aircraft (drones), are also appearing in European skies, which require adaption of the current regulatory framework.

 - January 2017: ‘New civil aviation safety rules‘ (2nd edition)